 Health workers are the pillars of the health system and invaluable assets therefore their health status, knowledge and awareness of important health indices are vital for vibrant health promotion, for advocacy and disease prevention in the community and the world at large.
 This study assessed the awareness of health works regarding their numbers with data from the metabolic clinic.
 The finding will inform targeted strategy to promote self-monitoring practices among health professionals aimed to boast their overall productivity in service.

-The aim was to evaluate the awareness and monitoring habits of health workers regarding key metabolic health parameters by; establishing the percentage that had significant findings, ascertaining how often they checked their numbers and determining if they knew the significance of their numbers.
+(This word is confusing).

 Methodology